jeffdshen/AltBoolQ/README.md

 Answer: false
 ```

-As a note, redacting for MaskedBoolQ might make result in:
+As a note, redacting for MaskedBoolQ might result in:

 ```
 Passage: Redacted redacted of the United States -- The redacted redacted are composed of three levels of redacted.
 The Redacted Redacted of the United States is the redacted of last resort.